OVAL-Community/OVAL/guidelines/getting-started.rst

 * extensible
 * supports trust management through digital signatures and verifications
 * automatically checkable for conformance with standard
+* brings consistency and transparency to the results produced by security scanning tools
+* assists in the exchange of machine-readable information between security tools
+* reduces the need for IT Security Professionals to learn the proprietary languages of each of their tools

-Use OVAL to:
+**Use OVAL to:**

-* make implementation-neutral assertions about platforms and their files and registry keys
+* make implementation-neutral assertions about platforms and their machine states (e.g. files, registry keys, etc.)
-* separate policy content from implementation
+* express policy content without defining implementation method
 * separate security collection and evaluation